 Then, click Red dot icon or press Win + Alt + R to start recording.
 A red timer will show up at the upright corner indicating how long the screen has been recorded.

-To stop, either click the Red timer or press Win + Alt + R again.
+To stop, either click the Square box button or press Win + Alt + R again.

 The nice thing is that Xbox remembers the Game Bar setting in the app so next time when you open the same app, you can start recording or screen capturing directly without press Win+Q to bring up the Game Bar.

 - Win + Alt + R – to start/stop a screen recording.

 - Win + Alt + PrtScr – to take a screenshot of the app.